thephiltacular/open_trading_algo/docs/README.md

 ## Library Overview

-TradingViewAlgoDev is designed as a modular, production-ready framework for:
+open_trading_algo is designed as a modular, production-ready framework for:

 - **Multi-source data aggregation** from Yahoo Finance, Finnhub, Alpha Vantage, FMP, Twelve Data, Polygon, and Tiingo
 - **Advanced technical analysis** with 50+ indicators including custom oscillators and trend filters